Mk9207/electrical-nature-of-gravity/section/section01_what_is_gravity.md

 3. **Even insulators or non-conductive materials (e.g., rubber, ceramics) still possess structured charges at the molecular level**, which allows them to exhibit gravitational properties despite not being electrically conductive in the conventional sense.

+4. **Spatial polarization fields store and transfer energy.**
+   As shown in the Energy Core Theory, gravitational polarization is not only a force effect, but also represents a form of distributed energy flow within a spatial tensor environment.
+This means gravity-like behavior and energy propagation are tightly coupled.

 ## Examples That Align with This View

 - **Why are metals “heavy”?** Because their electron clouds are dense and highly structured.
 - **Why do objects fall toward Earth?** Because Earth, being an electrically active body, polarizes surrounding materials at an atomic level, inducing attractive forces.
 - **Why do gas molecules still “fall” even with little mass?** Because their electrons interact with atmospheric charge distribution.
+- **Why can vacuum polarization still exert force-like behavior?** Because structured electric potential gradients in space can propagate without requiring classical mass.

 ## Implication